armin1440/weather-man/README.md

-# learner
+# Intro

 My first flutter application.
 Merely developed to face challenges and help me grow.

+# About app
 In this application you can get information of any city's current weather.
+Thanks to free api from openweather.com I managed to develope this app.